Moon (Björk song): Music video

 The music video for "Moon" premiered on September 23, 2011, in Björk's official YouTube page.
-In the video, Björk's image is alternated with images of the moon, resembling the moon's phases.
-The singer wears the same orange wig and brown custom that is seen in the Biophilia album cover.
+In the video, Björk's image is alternated with images of the Moon, resembling the moon's phases.
+The singer wears the same orange wig and brown costume that is seen in the Biophilia album cover.

 Promotion

 Music video

 The video for "Moon" was directed by Björk, M/M Paris, Inez & Vinoodh and James Merry and recorded spontaneously during the photo sessions for Biophilia.
 Björk sings the song with the orange crystal that also features on the Biophilia album and singles cover, in one take.
 Images from the 'Moon' app appear superposed throughout the video.